Today, I’ll answer that age-old question: what are the best places to live in Mexico?

 My top choices for the best places to live in Mexico in central Mexico would be: Guanajuato, Guadalajara, Leon, Morelia, Queretaro, Zacatecas or Aguascalientes.

-But, despite my affection for this city, I'll try to be as objective as possible for the sake of the reader.
-People that come here should know what to expect and it isn't all fun and games.
+But, despite my affection for this city, I’ll try to be as objective as possible for the sake of the reader.
+People that come here should know what to expect and it isn’t all fun and games.
 Mexico City can be pretty intense for those unfamiliar with sprawling Latin American metropolises.
-That being said, it is, without a doubt, one of the best places to live in Mexico.
+That being said, it is, without a doubt, one of the best places to stay and play down here.

 It’s not easy to say.
 Chilangos (Chilango=person from Mexico City) would tell you they have a distinct culture, but it’s mostly just a mix of different people coming together, like you’d find in any big city.
 You’ll find food and people from all of the country and all over the world here.
 People from Venezuela, Colombia, Brazil, Peru, France, Spain, Russia.
 List goes one.
 Perhaps that’s why I like it so much – as a foreigner, you can remain anonymous but still feel as though you’re part of the fabric of the city.
 You’ll still find that Mexico City is very distinctly Mexican, with taco stands, juice carts and Oxxo corner stores every few feet, but it also has many features more characteristic of a European city (the cafes of Condesa and Roma) or an American city (the affluent neighborhood of Polanco and Santa Fe).
 Everything comes together real nicely.